If you’re staring at piles and wondering where to begin, these decluttering tips for beginners can finally make your home feel manageable again.

 Instead of trying to do everything at once, focus on a clear plan and small, consistent efforts that help you stay organized and stress-free.

-So, I’ve rounded up some essential tips that will guide you through the process without feeling overwhelmed.
+So, I’ve rounded up some essential organizing and decluttering tips that will guide you through the process without feeling overwhelmed.

 1. Start with a Plan